greenweb/Easy-Redirect-By-IP/Readme.txt

 Tested up to: 3.5.9
 Stable tag:1

-Easily redirect visitors to another web address if their IP address is not on a safe list.
-Give users the passkey web address they will be added to the "safe IP list" allowing them to view the website (see plugin options)
+Redirect visitors to another web address if their IP address is not on a safe list.
+Give users access via a passkey url.
 == Description ==

 On activation of this plugin your IP address will be added to a safe list.